Discrimination

 Race discrimination

-Race is one of the nine protected characteristics under the Equality Act.
 As an employee, apprentice, worker or a job applicant, you are entitled not to be discriminated against because of your race.

-Acas has provided a helpful guide on race discrimination. http://www.acas.org.uk/media/pdf/s/j/Race-discrim-keypoints-workplace.pdf
+Acas has provided a helpful guide on race discrimination.

 Race is defined as including colour, nationality, ethnic or national origins.
 It is possible to fall within more than one racial group, for example “Black Britons” would encompass those who are black and who are British citizens.

 Direct discrimination occurs where you are treated less favourably because of your race.
-Indirect discrimination occurs where, due to a particular racial group which are you are a part of, a rule or practice of your employer puts you at a particular disadvantage, even though it applies to everyone equally.
+Indirect discrimination occurs where, due to a particular racial group of which are you are a part, a rule or practice of your employer puts you at a particular disadvantage, even though it applies to everyone equally.
 An example might be if a dress code bans people from wearing their hair in cornrows; this would be indirectly discriminatory against those of African-Caribbean ethnicity who, for reasons based on their culture and ethnicity, regard the cutting of their hair to be wrong and keep it in cornrows.

-Racial segregation is also expressly prohibited by the Equality Act, but the segregation must be deliberate, rather than inadvertently.
+Racial segregation is also expressly prohibited by the Equality Act, but the segregation must be deliberate, rather than inadvertent.
 Acas provides the example of a fictional British marketing company which employs predominantly British staff.
 It recruits Polish nationals and seats them in a separate room nicknamed ‘Little Poland’.
 The company argues that they have an unofficial policy of seating the Polish staff separately from British staff so that they can speak amongst themselves in their native language without disturbing the staff who speak English.
 This is segregation, as the company has a deliberate policy of separating staff because of race.

 You are entitled not to be discriminated in the workplace against because of your religion or belief.